LorenzoRottigni/md-documentations/Machine-learning.md

 ```
 It answers to the question "between true cases, how many time the model really predicted true?"

+## Metrics
+In ML for metrics is meant a set of algoritmhs able to measure the performances of the model.
 ### Algoritmhs
 #### MAE - mean_absolute_error
 Algorimth of misuration for regressors ML algoritmhs.